Horsehay

-Horsehay is a suburban village on the western outskirts of Dawley, which, along with several other towns and villages, now forms part of the new town of Telford in Shropshire, England.
+Horsehay is a suburban village on the western outskirts of Dawley in the Telford and Wrekin borough of Shropshire, England.
 Horsehay lies in the Dawley Hamlets parish, and on the northern edge of the Ironbridge Gorge area.

-Its name is Anglo-Saxon for 'an enclosure for horses'.
 Horsehay used to have four pubs, The Station Inn, The Forester Arms, the All Labour In Vain and the Travellers Joy, however The Station Inn closed down in 2012, and the All Labour In Vain closed in 2014.
 It also has a Methodist Chapel, a village hall, a post office, and a golf course complete with restaurant.

+Etymology

+The rough meaning of its name is 'an enclosure for horses', as hay is usually added to place names to indicate an enclosure of some sort.
+The origin of the name dates back to no earlier then 1759. and as late as 1981 it was reportedly pronounced "Ossay" in local dialect.

 History

 Originally Horsehay was nothing more than a farm, until the 1750s when Abraham Darby II built a blast furnace next to what is now known as Horsehay Pool.
 The Coalbrookdale Company further developed the area, constructing brickworks and later a pottery in 1838.
 Coalbrookdale specialised in the smaller and more decorative ironwork pieces, whereas Horsehay produced many larger scale products, including the railway bridge in nearby Shifnal.
 As the iron trade in the area began to slump, in 1857 the railway arrived.
 Horsehay is still home to the Telford Steam Railway to this day.
 A.B.
 Cranes bought the site previously occupied by the ironworks to manufacture some of the largest cranes in Europe until it closed down in 1983.
 The site has been transformed into both a small factory estate and a housing estate.
 The houses which were kept for the ironworks employees were clustered around Horsehay Pool in Spring Village, and they are still lived in today.

+Horsehay and Spring Village conservation area, also referred to as Horsehay conservation area, was designated in 1999.